VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 > "Pretty evidently the folder for my compiled binaries"

-And both are predictably wrong in this case.
+And if I'm putting it like that both are pretty predictably wrong.

 When CMake hears something like `CMAKE_SOURCE_DIR` what it means is, as mentioned before, the directory containing the _CMakeLists.txt_ for the root